Online Quote Call Now

 • Bulk tanks must have a bund and will also meet the requirements of DSEAR regulation 6(4)(e)

-A bunded tank is now required in almost all commercial and industrial sites and also in most domestic premises too, pending an inspection by an OFTEC-registered engineer.
+A bunded tank is now required in almost all commercial and industrial sites and also in most domestic premises, pending an inspection by an OFTEC-registered engineer.

 Drip tray

-For example, a drip tray that can hold four separate 205 litre drums must have a capacity of 205 litres, even if you only use it to hold a single 205 litre drum.
+For example, a drip tray that can hold four separate 205-litre drums must have a capacity of 205-litre, even if you only use it to hold a single 205-litre drum.

 Tank gauging system